 It was Moved Councillor George, Seconded Councillor Manoto:

 That the reports of the Confidential Committee and the recommendations contained therein be adopted.

+General Manager Chairperson

+Confirmed by Council on

-There being no further business the meeting closed at 8.09pm.
+There being no further business the meeting closed a at 8.09pm.